Oceans have no boundaries

 Venue and Background

 The Nippon Foundation-POGO Centre of Excellence (NF-POGO CofE) provides world class education and training courses in the field of observational oceanography, since 2008.
 Starting in 2013, the NF-POGO CofE has been hosted by the Alfred Wegener Institute, Germany's foremost polar and marine research institution.
-The next training programme (NF-POGO CofE Phase III) will start in May 2023.
+The 10th and final cohort at the Alfred Wegener Institute began in May 2023 and will conclude in April 2024 with a grand closing event in Berlin.

-Located in the North Sea, the NF-POGO Centre of Excellence at AWI will be conducted on the offshore island of Helgoland and the UNESCO reserve Waddensea island of Sylt.
+Located in the North Sea, the NF-POGO Centre of Excellence at AWI has been conducted on the offshore island of Helgoland and the UNESCO reserve Waddensea island of Sylt.
 Helgoland provides opportunities for the study of open-ocean sciences; shelf/basin interactions are topics of study at Sylt.

 Eligibility and Prospects